Let's talk about your goals to always be better.

 By understanding what he was using technology for, he was better able to examine the behaviors of his athletes so he can more easily identify signs of overtraining.
 This has been a huge step for his staff to help their athletes avoid injury while training, thus a huge step towards coaching his athletes better.

-Never stop learning - continuing to research, read and ask questions are three easy ways to ensure you are always bettering yourself as a coach.
-Especially if you are coaching athletes from a variety of sports .
+Never stop learning.
+Researching, reading and asking questions are three easy ways to ensure you are always bettering yourself as a coach.
+Especially if you are coaching athletes from a variety of sports.

-Understanding your athletes needs and being able to be adaptable is another way to better coach your athletes.
+Understanding your athletes needs and being able to be adaptable is another path towards better coaching.

 Becoming adaptable means being able to shift how you are coaching to better match the coaching an athlete needs.
 Flexible leadership will increase your communication and relationship with your athletes because you are putting their needs first.

-This is a way to avoid disengagement in your athletes, if they don't respond well to your coaching style it can cause friction or lack of interest.
+This is a way to avoid disengagement from your athletes, if they don't respond well to your coaching style it can cause friction or lack of interest.

-While both you and your athlete should attempt to find common ground for how to best work together - making the first step towards better communication can go a long way in harnessing your athlete's optimal performance.
+While both you and your athlete should attempt to find common ground for how to best work together, forging the first step towards better communication can go a long way in harnessing your athlete's optimal performance.